 \subsection{Reward Modeling as Variational Inference}

 We parameterize $q_\theta(z \mid x, y_w, y_l, \mathcal{C})$ with model $\theta$, which directly maps the inputs to the parameters of an approximate posterior distribution, namely the variational in-context reward modeling (ICRM).
-In this section, we outline the choice of the prior distribution and propose the final learning objective for ICRM as variational inference.
+We outline the choice of the prior distribution and propose the final learning objective for ICRM.

-\paragraph{Beta prior for the Bradley-Terry model} Extending from the discussion on the Bayesian treatment of the BT model, we propose the use of a Beta prior in the BT model in reward modeling.
+\paragraph{Beta prior for the Bradley-Terry model.} Building on the discussion of the Bayesian treatment of the BT model, we propose using a Beta prior for the BT model in reward modeling.
 The setting for reinforcement learning from human feedback (RLHF) typically involves a \emph{single} pairwise comparison $(y_w, y_l)$ given the prompt $x$ \citep{wang2024helpsteer,liu2025skywork}.
 This specialization to $N = 2$ significantly reduces the problem's complexity, \ie likelihood of observing preference outcomes for this pair follows a Bernoulli distribution parameterized by $z$.
 For a Bernoulli likelihood, the conjugate prior for the parameter is the Beta distribution: $\mathrm{Beta}\left(\alpha_0, \beta_0\right)$, where $(\alpha_0, \beta_0)$ encodes our initial belief about the preference before observing any data.

-\paragraph{Amortized variational approximation of posterior} Given the Beta prior, we approximate the posterior distribution $q_\theta(z \mid x, y_w, y_l, \mathcal{C})$ using a reward model with a two-dimensional projection head $W_p \in \mathbb{R}^{d_\mathrm{model} \times 2}$, returning a \textit{utility} score $u_\theta(x,y, \mathcal{C})$ and a \textit{confidence} (\ie evidence) score $s_\theta(x,y, \mathcal{C})$, which are context dependent.
+\paragraph{Amortized variational approximation of posterior.} Given the Beta prior, we approximate the posterior distribution $q_\theta(z \mid x, y_w, y_l, \mathcal{C})$ using a reward model with a two-dimensional projection head $W_p \in \mathbb{R}^{d_\mathrm{model} \times 2}$, returning a \textit{utility} score $u_\theta(x,y, \mathcal{C})$ and a \textit{confidence} (\ie evidence) score $s_\theta(x,y, \mathcal{C})$, which are context dependent.
 For $(x, y_w,y_l, \mathcal{C})$, we have both scores, each for the chosen and rejected responses $y_w$ and $y_l$, shortened as $u_w, u_l, s_w$, and $s_l$.
 We reparameterize the Beta posterior $\mathrm{Beta}(\alpha_q, \beta_q)$ with $\alpha_q = \mu \tau$ and $\beta_q = (1-\mu)\tau$, where

 with $\mathrm{Softplus}(x) = \log (1 + \exp(x))$.
 Here $\mu\in(0,1)$ is the posterior predictive probability and $\tau>0$ controls concentration.
 The approximate posterior is $q_\theta(z\mid x,y_w,y_l,\mathcal{C}) =\mathrm{Beta}\bigl(z;\alpha_q,\beta_q\bigr)$, with $\alpha_q > 0$ and $\beta_q>0$.
 This construction preserves the BT model as a special case: the posterior mean of $q_\theta$ recovers the BT preference probability, $\mathbb{E}_{q_\theta}[z] = \alpha_q/(\alpha_q+\beta_q)= \mu = \sigma(u_w - u_l),$ while the concentration $\tau$ reflects the amount of evidence.